Administrative Guide 2026

 Residence Permits

-For Malaysian citizens (non-EU), regular residence is proven by a long-stay visa or a valid residence permit in France.
+For Malaysian citizens (non-EU), lawful residence is proven by a long-stay visa or a valid residence permit in France.

 CSS Support

-The Solidarity Health Complementary (CSS) helps those with modest incomes pay nothing for their healthcare.
+The Solidarity Supplementary Health Insurance (CSS) helps low-income households pay nothing for their care.

 Learn more →

-If you were born in Malaysia, the registration process includes a verification with INSEE which can take longer.
+If you were born in Malaysia, the registration process includes a check by INSEE that can take longer.

 01